Codecademy/docs/content/python/concepts/strings/terms/isalnum/isalnum.md

 ---
 Title: '.isalnum()'
-Description: 'Takes a string and returns True if all the  characters are alphanumeric (A-Z, a-z, 0-9).
-Otherwise it returns False if the string contains any non-alphanumeric characters (@#$%-*)
+Description: ''Returns True if all the characters in a given string are alphanumeric.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'